Listing Thumbnail

 This is a repackaged open source software product wherein additional charges apply for cloudimg support services.

-Overview Ollama is the easiest way to run open large language models locally.
-It downloads, quantizes and serves models such as Llama, Mistral, Gemma, Phi, Qwen and DeepSeek with a single command, exposing a REST API that is also OpenAI chat-completions compatible.
+Ollama is the easiest way to run open large language models locally.
+It downloads, quantizes, and serves models such as Llama, Mistral, Gemma, Phi, Qwen, and DeepSeek with a single command, exposing a REST API that is also OpenAI chat-completions compatible.
 This image delivers Ollama fully installed and configured as a system service on an NVIDIA GPU instance, so a private, self-hosted LLM endpoint is running within minutes of launch.
 The current release available is Ollama 0.30.

-Secure By Default Ollama ships with no built-in authentication, so access is gated by HTTP Basic Authentication at the nginx reverse proxy.
-This image generates a fresh password, unique to your instance, on its first boot and writes it to a root only file.
-The public version endpoint stays open for load balancers; model pull, generate, chat and the OpenAI-compatible endpoints all require the password.
+Ollama ships with no built-in authentication, so access is gated by HTTP Basic Authentication at the nginx reverse proxy.
+This image generates a fresh password, unique to your instance, on its first boot and writes it to a root-only file.
+The public version endpoint stays open for load balancers; model pull, generate, chat, and the OpenAI-compatible endpoints all require the password.
 No shared or default credentials ship in the image.

-Ready To Use Pull a model with 'ollama pull', chat from the CLI, or call the REST and OpenAI-compatible endpoints from LangChain, LlamaIndex or any OpenAI SDK by pointing base_url at your instance.
+Pull a model with'ollama pull', chat from the CLI, or call the REST and OpenAI-compatible endpoints from LangChain, LlamaIndex, or any OpenAI SDK by pointing base_url at your instance.
 Use Ollama as a drop-in private LLM backend for your own applications.

-cloudimg Support 24/7 technical support by email and chat.
-Help with Ollama deployment, model selection, GPU sizing, quantization, the OpenAI-compatible API, TLS termination and scaling.
+24/7 technical support by email and live chat.
+Our engineers help with Ollama deployment, model selection, GPU sizing, quantization, the OpenAI-compatible API, TLS termination, and scaling.
+Critical issues receive a one-hour average response.

 All product and company names are trademarks or registered trademarks of their respective holders.
 Use of them does not imply any affiliation with or endorsement by them.